Skip to main content

 Reassigning a case

-When you move a case to a different worker, FCR is careful with the departing worker's work:
+When you move a case to a different staff member, FCR is careful with the departing staff member's work:

-• Their unfinished drafts stay with them — reassigning doesn't sweep someone's in-progress notes onto the new worker.
+• Their unfinished drafts stay with them — reassigning doesn't sweep someone's in-progress notes onto the new staff member.

 • Notes they already submitted keep routing to their supervisor for review.